ebaauw/homebridge-zp/README.md

 > [ZP] listening on http://\<address\>:\<port\>/notify

 To check whether the listener is reachable from the network, open this URL in your web browser.
 You should get a reply like:
-> homebridge-zp v0.0.4, node v4.6.1, homebridge v2.1
+> homebridge-zp v0.1.4, node v6.9.2, homebridge v2.1

 For each zone, the homebridge-zp plugin logs a debug message with the zone name and the type, ID and IP address and port of the corresponding ZonePlayer, e.g.
 > Living Room: setup ZPS9 player RINCON_5CAAFDxxxxxx01400 at \<address\>:1400

 To check whether the ZonePlayer has accepted the subscriptions to send notification events to homebridge-zp, open `http://<address>:1400/status` in your web browser to see the ZonePlayer diagnostics.
 Select `upnp` and then select `Incoming subscriptions`.
 Next to the subscriptions from other ZonePlayers and from Sonos apps, you should find the subscriptions from homebridge-zp.
-Note that these subscriptions remain active after homebridge has exited (see issue #5), until they timeout, 30 minutes after they were created or last renewed.
+Note that these subscriptions remain active after homebridge has exited (see issue #5), until they timeout, (by default) 30 minutes after they were created or last renewed.

 If you need help, please open an issue on [GitHub](https://github.com/ebaauw/homebridge-zp/issues).
 Please attach a copy of your full `config.json` (masking any sensitive info) and the debug logfile.